playfulprogramming/playfulprogramming/CONTRIBUTING.code.md

 - `pnpm test`: Runs our test suite to make sure everything is working correctly.

+### Setting Up Local Backend Services (Optional)

+To test the interaction of the backend with the frontend you need to set up the backend services:

+1. Clone or fork the hoof repository: `git clone https://github.com/playfulprogramming/hoof`
+2. Follow the hoof README to get your services running
+3. Double check your env variables in `src/environments/local.env`
+4. Use these to test locally:
+   - Run `pnpm dev:local` to run dev with local environment variables
+   - Run `pnpm build:local` to build with local environment variables
+      - The first build will take +40 minutes to cache in the DB locally.
+We may want a Seed Script in the future.
+   - Run `pnpm preview` to preview the built app

 ## Example workflow

 A typical development workflow looks like this: